 Greenville, home of Furman University, is one of the fastest-growing metro areas in the South, but it hasn’t outgrown itself yet.
 This charming city has retained its hospitable roots but has expanded to offer event facilities large enough to host bands like Pearl Jam and accommodate events like the SEC basketball tournaments.
-Equidistant from Atlanta and Charlotte, Greenville is highly accessible by vehicle from anywhere in the Southeast.
+Halfway between Atlanta and Charlotte, Greenville is highly accessible by vehicle from anywhere in the Southeast.
 Hotel accommodations (another thing you’ve got to worry about) are plentiful here, and there are several entertainment options available in the walkable downtown.

 Leisure Activities: Minor League Ball and Major State Parks

 When you’ve got a tournament to plan, you get caught up dreaming of the perfect scenario on the field that leaves all of the parents and players happy.
 But it likely won’t be the every-pitch, every-basket memories that people relish; rather, it’ll be the fun, friendly environment of the city that your teams will remember forever.